-VALID CAUSES OF ABSENTEEISM
+VALID CAUSES OF ABSENTEEISM:

 In keeping with Section 25-2a of the Illinois School Code, this district considers the following circumstances to be valid causes for a student's absences: Illness, observance of a religious holiday, death in the immediate family, family emergency, circumstances which cause reasonable concern to the parent or guardian for the safety or health of the student as determined by the school administrator, other situations approved by the school administrator.
-Students sent home from school with a fever of 100 degrees or higher may return to school when they are fever-free for 24 hours without the use of fever-reducing medicine.
+Students sent or kept home from school with a fever of 100 degrees or higher may return to school when they are fever-free for 24 hours without the use of fever-reducing medicine.
+Students sent or kept home from school with vomiting or diarrhea may return when they have not vomited or had diarrhea for 24 hours without the use of medication.

-MEDICAL DOCUMENTATION
+MEDICAL DOCUMENTATION: